tboloo/MongoDB-PrefPane/README.md

 Functionalities
 ===============

-Runs MongoDB on OSX Mountain Lion
+Runs MongoDB on OSX Mountain Lion.
-Provides mongod status
+Provides mongod status.

 Prerequisites
 =============

-Does not include mongodb binaries, therefore you first need to install it from http://www.mongodb.org/downloads
+Does not include mongodb binaries, therefore you first need to install them from http://www.mongodb.org/downloads

 Installation
 ============